ggrothendieck/batchfiles/batchfiles.md

 ## #Rscript.bat ##

 This is not a separate batch file but is yet another way to call `R.bat`.
+Its purpose is to turn an R script into a Windows batch file.

-1. Copy `R.bat` to a file with the same contents but with the name `#Rscript.bat` like this (from the Windows cmd line):
+1. Copy `R.bat` to a file with the name `#Rscript.bat` like this (from the Windows cmd line):

 	copy R.bat #Rscript.bat

 2. Ensure that `#Rscript.bat` is on your windows path.
 Then we can turn an R script into a `.bat` file by
-(a) giving the script a `.bat` extension and (b) putting this line as the first line in the script: `#Rscript %0 %*`
+(a) giving the R script a `.bat` extension and
+(b) putting this line as the
+first line in the script: `#Rscript %0 %*`

 This makes the script both a Windows batch file and an R script at the same